Eric Plant: First World War

 Following the outbreak of the First World War, Plant transferred to the Australian Imperial Force (AIF).
 He was assigned as aide-de-camp to Major General William Bridges, the commander of the AIF, and shipped out to Egypt in October 1914.

 Plant's duties as aide-de-camp to Major General Bridges ended in March 1915, when Plant was assigned to 9th Battalion as assistant adjutant.
 He landed with the battalion at Gallipoli on 25 April, advancing as far as 'Third Ridge' with his party of men before being forced to retreat to a safer position for fear of being cut off.
 Having been promoted to captain following the Gallipoli landings, he was wounded in the hand on 3 June and left Gallipoli for treatment before returning to the battalion over a month later.
 Later in the campaign he suffered enteric fever, which necessitated his evacuation to England via Malta.

 Having recovered, Plant was promoted to brigade major in March 1916 and assigned to 6th Brigade, then serving on the Western Front.
 He worked closely with the brigade commander, Brigadier General John Gellibrand, during the brigade's various actions during 1916 and early 1917, including the Battle of Pozières.
 For his work, he was awarded the Distinguished Service Order (DSO).
 He was awarded a Bar to his DSO in 1917 for his leadership during the Second Battle of Bullecourt, in which he rallied straggling infantry under heavy artillery fire.
+The bar's citation reads:

 From July, he would serve with the headquarters of 4th Division.
-When the war ended, he was transferred to the Repatriation and Demobilization Department of the army.
+When the war ended in November 1918, he was transferred to the Repatriation and Demobilization Department of the army.
 For his wartime service, he was awarded the Croix de guerre and had been mentioned in despatches a total of five times.
 He was also made an Officer of the Order of the British Empire for his service with the 4th Division.